voxpupuli/puppet-windows_autoupdate/README.md

 The windows_autoupdate class has some defaults that can be overridden, for instance if you wanted to disable autoupdates you could do the following:

 	class { 'windows_autoupdate': noAutoUpdate => '1' }

+## Requirements ##

+Tested against puppet versions 2.7.x and 3.x.x

+These modules will also get installed as a dependency for this module:

+puppetlabs/stdlib
+joshcooper/powershell
+liamjbennett/win_facts

+Please see the ModuleFile for further details.